pscally1005/pscally1005.github.io/_posts/recipes/chicken/2025-03-03-greek-salad.markdown

 - kalamata olives
 Description: My go to order at a restaurant is normally a Greek Salad with Grilled Chicken, and the addition of roasted red <a href='/misc/veggies#pepper'>peppers</a> and <a href='/misc/veggies#artichoke'>artichokes</a> makes it even better.
 This is super healthy, and tastes great with all the <a href='/misc/veggies'>vegetables</a>, <a href='/misc/meat'>meat</a>, and <a href='/misc/dairy#feta'>feta</a>.
 This also works well as a side without the <a href='/misc/meat'>meat</a> too, or pair it with my <a href='/recipes/pita'>Whole Wheat Pita Bread</a> for a Greek Salad Pocket Pita.
 Or you can check out any of my other <a href='/salad'>salad recipes</a>!
 Instructions:
 - Preheat your oven to 400F, and line a cookie sheet with parchment paper.
 Wash and cut your peppers into long, thin strips.
-Toss with oil and pepper.
+Toss with oil and black pepper.
 Roast at 400F for about 30 minutes, or until softened and lightly charred.
 Set aside
 - <img src='/assets/Food/Chicken/Greek Salad/roasted.jpg' alt='' class='instruction-image'>

 - Meanwhile, prepare the rest of the salad.
 Thinly slice your lettuce, and wash in a salad spinner.
 Cut your onion into a small dice.
 Wash your tomatoes, and cut into a medium dice